adon-cloudcannon/landing-page-test/src/collections/posts/let-anyone-anywhere-edit-your-cloudcannon-sites.md

 \[VIDEO 2\]

 After navigating to the `/login` path on my preview domain and entering my password, I can see that I’m able to create, change and save page and post content, and then publish my changes, but the more complex developer options are hidden from me — no site files, no source code, and no billing options.

 If I’m a more non-technical user, that’s probably a good idea!

 ## When to use Client Sharing

 Client Sharing is particularly helpful when your editors don’t need a permanent profile and CloudCannon account set up.
 Because the site Owner (typically an agency or freelancer) is in control of the password and can easily reset it, the client editor never needs to worry about forgetting how to access their site.
 Common users of Client Sharing include:

-* Agency clients who only need to make infrequent updates to their site, — for example changing their opening hours;
+* Agency clients who only need to make infrequent updates to their site — for example changing their opening hours;
-* Individual contractors or external collaborators whose work on a website will take place within a defined timeframe;
+* External collaborators or individual contractors whose work on a website will take place within a defined timeframe;
 * Subject matter experts such as legal or financial teams who need to read, update, or correct minutiae on a cyclical basis (i.e. quarterly or annually).

 Because Client Sharing allows user access to editing Pages and Posts and hides Developer settings like Hosting, Builds, and the File Browser, it’s an easy way for a single editor to view a site on CloudCannon and experience the CloudCannon editing interface.